mull-project/mull/README.md

 - Can mutation testing actually detect serious errors in the real-world programs?
 - What are the most effective mutation operators?
+- Is there any equivalence between mutation testing and different kinds of testing coverage especially MC/DC coverage?

 ## Useful Material